Timeline

 • Set Loop to Selection: Sets the looping playback region to the current selection.

-• Pinned Play Head: You can change Audacity to play and record with a fixed head pinned to a position in the Timeline.
+• Continuous scrolling: You can change Audacity to play and record with a fixed head pinned to a position in the Timeline.
 In this mode the head remains static and the waveforms will move as the audio is played or recorded.
 The default setting is "off"